Post Baccalaureate Program - Undergraduate Degree not in SPA

 Students begin by applying to the general admission office of the university to obtain post-baccalaureate (post-undergraduate, not seeking a degree) status in order to take these undergraduate courses.

-Students then apply to the College of Education, Health, and Human Services for admission into the masters' program after completion of the Fall semester.
-The deadline for this application is January 20th and, if accepted, students begin the masters' program in the fall.
+Students then apply to the College of Education, Health, and Human Services for admission into the master's program after completion of the Fall semester.
+For specific deadline content, please review the Masters and Ph.D. application procedures.

 The remaining undergraduate courses are subsequently taken along with graduate level courses.
 It is important to note that enrolling for the post-baccalaureate courses does not guarantee acceptance into the master's program.